wavejumper/wavejumper.github.io/posts/2020-05-03-digitakt-live.md

-# "Effect parameter mapping for the Digitakt in Ableton Live"
+# Effect parameter mapping for the Digitakt in Ableton Live
 Posted: 2020/05/03

 ### Overview